OSC Policies, Waivers and Code of Conducts

 Skater's Code of Conduct

-Skating is a competitive and individualized sport, which requires safe and courteous behavior from all participants, on and off the ice.
+Skating is a competitive and individualized sport, which requires safe and courteous behaviour from all participants, on and off the ice.

 Skaters need to be aware of one another and react predictably to ensure their own and others’ safety.